Kaitlyn Bristowe Explains Why She’s Freezing Her Eggs Before Her Wedding

 — Kaitlyn Bristowe (@kaitlynbristowe) March 10, 2017

-Shawn and Kaitlyn have not yet set a wedding date, but the couple said they may want to have five or more kids someday.
+Shawn and Kaitlyn have not yet set a wedding date, but the couple said they might want to have five or more kids someday.

 “We always say we want to have probably five, but we’ll talk after we have one,” Bristowe’s fiancé told Good Morning America.